 Following the positive feedback from both students and assessors, I’m keen to explore the possibilities offered by Panopto even further and will be looking into how the technology could be used to support distance learning and remote collaboration.

-If you want to find out how Panopto can help you enhance the student experience at your institution, contact our team to request a 30-day free trial.
+If you want to find out how Panopto can help you enhance the student experience at your institution, contact our team to request a free trial.